kwantton/Tietokannat_ja_web_ohjelmointi-dinerappthing/README.md

         - Places API also in your Google Cloud settings, you should be able to use the code as-is.
 As of 16.8.2024:
-"You are not billed during your Free Trial \[that's 90 days\].
+"You are not billed during your Free Trial \[90 days\].
 When the Free Trial ends, all resources you created during the trial are stopped and you will not be charged, unless you upgrade to a paid Cloud Billing account."
 The free trial seems to be 281 € / month, for the duration of 90 days (3 months), after which you'd have to pay for the following usage.

 ### (2) Google Maps API
 First, see the GOOGLE_API_KEY above.